The greatest butcher, the greatest beef

 When it comes to how your butcher can help you improve your beef skills, Rowe cites the example of cooking a steak which, despite appearing easy when you watch others do it, can become a disaster when you try to cook one at home if you don’t know the best method.

 “I could never cook a steak before,” she admits.
 “Either it’d be chewy or it would be burnt.
 But then I asked my butcher what cut to choose and how to cook it.
 He told me to put olive oil on both sides, along with salt and pepper.
 And depending on the thickness, how long to cook it for.
 Then all you have to do is cook it for X number of minutes on one side, the same number of minutes on the other, rest it, and then it’s delicious.”

-This past year, Rowe has also learned how to roast a leg of lamb – which she’d never done before – and how to cook a stir fry, saying that in the past, her stir fries were a let-down.
+This year, Rowe has learned how to roast a leg of lamb, which she’d never done before.
+She also learned how to cook a stir-fry, saying that in the past, her stir-fries were a let-down.

 “I would always serve up soggy stir fry, and the beef would be chewy,” she says.
 “I’d be wondering, ‘What have I done wrong?’
 But again, by talking to my butcher, I learned to ask them to slice the beef against the grain and to cook the meat in batches.
 I would just chuck it all in at once, but that’s actually stewing the meat, because you’ve got too much in the pan.
 By just cooking it in smaller batches, it tastes beautiful.”

 For those on a budget, there are lots of cheaper cuts of beef that taste great.
 In the cooler winter weather, using chuck steak in a slow-cooked casserole is ideal, as chuck just becomes more tender and juicy the longer you cook it for.
 When it comes to lesser-known bargain cuts of meat, Rowe has also recently become a fan of beef cheeks.